shahwahed/terraform4vSphere/README.md

 ## Usage/Examples :

 Consume like a standard terraform module, you will need to provide only the vsphere provider minimal information needed.
-You can use local variable like a map to define each variable need by the module with a map for example.
+You can use local variable like a map to define each variable need by the module or one by one.

 ```terraform
 module "ntp" {